 Iced Lavender Latte with lavender sprig on white tray.

-Something magical happens when you combine honey and lavender together with coffee or cold brew concentrate.
+Something magical happens when you combine honey and lavender with coffee or cold brew concentrate.

 Ingredients for a Honey Lavender Latte